EU Digital Product Passports (DPPs)

 Get in touch today to future-proof your operations and build a brand that lasts.

-Here are some of the most frequently asked questions surrounding Digital Product Passports (DPPs) and their implementation into businesses through Sustainable Products Regulation (ESPR).
+Here are some of the most frequently asked questions surrounding Digital Product Passports (DPPs) and their implementation into businesses through the espr working plan.

 Yes — EU Digital Product Passports are becoming mandatory from 2027 under the Ecodesign for Sustainable Products Regulation (ESPR), starting with batteries, textiles, and electronics.

-• Under the Ecodesign for Sustainable Products Regulation (ESPR), DPPs will be required for many product categories starting in 2027.
+- Under the ESPR working plan, DPPs will be required for many product categories starting in 2027.
 Batteries are already in scope under the EU Batteries Regulation.

 A Digital Product Passport makes verified product information — materials, production method, and end-of-life handling — accessible to everyone across the supply chain, from manufacturer to recycler.